mozilla-l10n/documentation/README.md

 `$` is not part of the command, it just indicates the terminal prompt.
 The command to type or copy and paste is simply `composer update`.

-In several occasions documents use aliases instead of the complete path to commands: for example `lang_update` instead of `path_to_langchecker_clone/app/scripts/lang_update`.
-Check [Setting up a Linux Virtual Machine for Webdashboards](src/config/setup_l10ndrivers_vm.md) for instructions on how to setup a virtual machine running on Linux Ubuntu with all the necessary packages and aliases.

 ## Updating the documentation

 Simply open a pull request adding the new file or updating an existing document.
 Make sure to follow [these style guidelines](src/misc/documentation_styleguide.md), and note that all pull requests need to be reviewed before merging.